magicrc/ctf-writeups/HTB/Devel/Devel.md

 ```

 # Privileges escalation
-To elevate privileges we could use Meterpreter `getsystem`, but in this case it does not give any results (at least for me), so we could try with WinPEAS or, as we are using Meterpreter, use Multi Recon Local Exploit Suggester.
+To elevate privileges we could use Meterpreter `getsystem`, but in this case it does not give any results, so we could try with WinPEAS or, as we are using Meterpreter, use Multi Recon Local Exploit Suggester.
 ```
 meterpreter > background
 msf6 exploit(multi/handler) > use post/multi/recon/local_exploit_suggester